š³ Protecting Trees and Shrubs from Fall Pests and Weather

 Hydrated roots handle temperature fluctuations and frost stress much better than dry ones.

+š¤ 7.
 Prune Carefully (or Wait Until Spring)

-However, avoid heavy pruning in fall—many trees and shrubs are entering dormancy and can be stressed by excessive cuts.
+Remove any dead, diseased, or damaged branches to prevent breakage under snow and ice.
+However, avoid heavy pruning in fallāmany trees and shrubs are entering dormancy and can be stressed by excessive cuts.

-💡 LawnMart Tip: Save major pruning for late winter or early spring when plants are fully dormant.
+š” LawnMart Tip: Save major pruning for late winter or early spring when plants are fully dormant.